-Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-You do not pay anything for Medicare-covered SET therapy.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-Requires prior authorization.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+What you must pay when you get these services Services that are covered for you Supervised Exercise Therapy (SET) (continued)\ Requires prior authorization.\ Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+Your cost depends on your level of Medicaid The SET program must: eligibility. • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Transportation services (routine)\ \$0 copay for routine Benefit includes: transportation services.
+7 round trips every year to plan-approved health-Maximum plan benefit coverage is \$100 per related locations using taxi, rideshare services, round trip. bus/subway, van and medical transport Requires prior authorization.\